Atrioventricular Canal (AVC) Defects

 Our pediatric cardiologists follow patients until they are young adults, coordinating care with the primary care physician.
 Patients will need to carefully follow doctors' advice, including staying on any medications prescribed.

-Sometimes children with an atrioventricular canal defect experience heart problems later in life, including irregular heartbeat (arrhythmia) and leaky or narrowing valves.
+Sometimes children with an AV canal defects experience heart problems later in life, including irregular heartbeat (arrhythmia) and leaky or narrowing valves.
 Medicine, additional surgery and/or cardiac catheterization may be required.